Head Coach Scott Pera and Rice basketball have picked up a commitment from 2019 forward Ben Moffat, a priority walk-on from Wichita Falls, Tx.

 Rather than playing under an athletic scholarship, Moffat will be a priority walk-on for the Owls next season.
 That’s a challenge he’s ready to face.
 “Every player has to work hard,” Moffat explained, “but as a walk-on, I’ll need to work harder than anybody else.
 I need to be the first one at practice and the last one to leave, and that’s something I’m prepared to do.

 Last season Moffat averaged 8.3 points, 6.6 rebounds and 1.3 blocks.
 He has his eyes set on improving each of those numbers his senior year before joining the Owls in 2019.
-Hopefully alongside a recruiting class that has several spots still to be filled before the class is complete.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Hopefully alongside a recruiting class that has several spots still to be filled before the class is complete.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.